neetapatel/neetapatel.github.io/_works/wthr.md

 ![weather book](/img/works/weather_book/unfolding.jpg)

-i also produces this project as a set of daily newspapers for a while.
+i also produced this project as a set of daily newspapers for a while.

 ![weather book](/img/works/weather_newspapers/bundle.jpg)